 VIP ticket holders will be able to enter the festival site by using the VIP entry lane.
 VIP ticket holders also have access to indoor bathrooms inside the festival area.

 Ilosaarirock’s VIP is R-18.
 Please note that the VIP tickets do not include any food or drink.
-The VIP buffet will be available for purchase separately at a later date.

-Please note that the festival should be attended on children’s terms: late nights and tens of thousands of festival guests are not a suitable environment for the youngest and smallest of the family.
+If you do attend Ilosaarirock with children, please note that the festival should be attended on children’s terms: late nights and tens of thousands of festival guests are not a suitable environment for the youngest and smallest of the family.
 Please offer a safe festival experience to all children!

 Changes to the line-up, schedules and other arrangements of the festival are always possible and will be communicated without delay.
 The general practice is that festival tickets cannot be returned or refunded due to such events.